 Over the years, the trend of the prosthetics has been changed to a great extent.
 Here are the factors that are responsible for these changes.

-Now, with more advanced technology, the field of facial prosthetics uses Software programs as Mimics and SurgiCase, Ann Arbor, MI, Materialise e.t.c which allow to design the contour of the prosthetics virtually.
+Now, with more advanced technology, the field of facial prosthetics uses Software programs as Mimics and SurgiCase, Ann Arbor, MI, Materialise e.t.c, which allow designing the contour of the prosthetics virtually.

 From medical to cosmetics, facial prosthetic has marked its applications in them all.
 But the main goal of all facial prosthetic treatment remains to improve the quality of life.